 According to the Colorado Department of Transportation (CDOT), there were 93 pedestrian fatalities in 2017.
 This was an 11 percent increase in pedestrian accidents from the previous year.
 Most incidents involving pedestrians and vehicles do not happen at intersections.
 As the state population grows, the number of motorists has increased.
 These motorists are creating increased traffic congestion and in turn, more people are walking instead of driving.

 CDOT maintains that distracted driving continues to cause pedestrian accidents.
 Drivers who are looking down at their phones or changing the radio can be unaware of nearby pedestrians.
-CDOT has implemented a program that features “Fred Estrian,” the crosswalk signal come to life, to help inform the citizens of Colorado about pedestrian safety awareness.
-The campaign features radio spots, billboards and social media ads across the state.
+CDOT has implemented a program that features “Fred Estrian,” the crosswalk signal comes to life, to help inform the citizens of Colorado about pedestrian safety awareness.
+The campaign features radio spots, billboards, and social media ads across the state.

-Although CDOT’s program may help to improve safety, there are other precautions you can take to reduce your chances of being involved a pedestrian accident.
+Although CDOT’s program may help to improve safety, there are other precautions you can take to reduce your chances of being involved in a pedestrian accident.
 The following are some tips to help ensure your safety when crossing the street:

-If you have been involved in pedestrian accident with a vehicle, you should contact the Colorado personal injury lawyers at Lampert & Walsh, LLC.
+If you have been involved in a pedestrian accident with a vehicle, you should contact the Colorado personal injury lawyers at Lampert & Walsh, LLC.
 Call us at 720-489-5848 or fill out the online form to set up a free consultation today.